Leaping Salmon, Buchanty Spout, Sept 2018

 I've found that the best level is between 0.4 and 0.5 on the SEPA water gauge HERE

-The map above shows where to park for Buchanty Spout.
+The map below shows where to park for Buchanty Spout.
 Park there, and walk down the hill towards the river - a small path to the falls leads off to the left.

 Warning: The rocks around the falls are very slippy - wear boots with a good tread!